 Medellín packs the punch of a city twice its size.
-Situated in a narrow valley, the city's skyline reaches for the heavens, setting high-rise apartment and office buildings against a backdrop of jagged peaks in every direction.
-Its pleasant climate gives the city its nickname – the City of Eternal Spring – and the moderate temperatures put a spring in the locals' step, at work and at play.
-It's a bustling city of industry and commerce, especially textile manufacturing and exported cut flowers.
-On the weekends Medellín lets its hair down, and the city's many discos attract the beautiful people.
+Situated in a narrow valley, its skyline reaches for the heavens, setting high-rise apartment and office buildings against a backdrop of jagged peaks in every direction.
+Its pleasant climate gives it its nickname – the City of Eternal Spring – and the moderate temperatures put a spring in the locals' steps, at work and at play.
+It's a bustling place of industry and commerce, especially textile manufacturing and exported cut flowers.
+On weekends Medellín lets its hair down, its many discos attracting the beautiful people.

-The city sprawls north and south along the valley floor.
-Slums hug the upper reaches of the hills.
-True to its paisa (person from Antioquia) roots, Medellín affects an indifference to the rest of Colombia, and puts on metropolitan airs – the traffic officers wear Italian-style round boxy hats, many discos prefer techno to salsa or vallenato, and the city looks overseas for inspiration for its next great public works project.
+The city sprawls north and south along the valley floor; slums hug the upper reaches of the hills.
+True to its paisa (people of Antioquia) roots, Medellín affects an indifference to the rest of Colombia, putting on metropolitan airs and looking overseas for inspiration for its next great public-works projects.